Apply to Fisher: First-Year Students

 If you are ready to apply to Fisher, congratulations!
 Let's walk through the steps in the application process.

 Early Decision Application Deadline: December 1

 Is Fisher your first choice?
 If so, apply under our Early Decision Plan!
 If accepted under Early Decision, you'll have until March 1 to submit a non-refundable enrollment deposit.
 We also expect that you will withdraw your applications from other colleges once accepted to Fisher under this option.

 Regular Decision/Rolling Admissions

-Regular admissions to Fisher occurs on a "rolling" basis.
+Regular admissions to Fisher occur on a "rolling" basis.
 The Admissions Committee begins reviewing applications in the fall.
-While there is no application deadline, the majority of applications are received before February 15.
+While there is no application deadline, most applications are received before February 15.

 In addition, Fisher subscribes to the Candidates Reply Date Agreement, which means you'll have until May 1 to submit a non-refundable enrollment deposit.

 - Continuous: Applications are accepted on a rolling basis

 - Merit-based scholarship consideration

 - Priority application submission to the nursing program